 Four best girlfriends hatch a plan to stay connected with one another as their lives start off in different directions: they pass around a pair of secondhand jeans that fits each of their bodies perfectly.

-When her brother decides to ditch for a couple weeks in London, Viola heads over to his elite boarding school, disguises herself as him, and proceeds to fall for one of her soccer teammates.
-Little does she realize she's not the only one with romantic troubles, as she, as he, gets in the middle of a series of intermingled love affairs.
+When her brother decides to ditch for a couple weeks, Viola heads over to his elite boarding school, disguised as him, and proceeds to fall for one of his soccer teammates, and soon learns she's not the only one with romantic troubles.

 The movie is based on the young adult book, The Sisterhood of the Traveling Pants, by Anne Brashares.
 As four best friends spend their first summer apart from one another, they share a magical pair of jeans.
 Despite being of various shapes and sizes, each one of them fits perfectly into the pants.
 To keep in touch they pass these pants to each other as well as the adventures they are going through while apart.Written by

 155 of 208 people found this review helpful.

 Was this review helpful to you?

 | Report this